SenseUnit/dumbproxy/README.md

   * `reload` - interval for certificate blacklist file reload, if it was modified since last load.
 Use negative duration to disable autoreload.
 Default: `15s`.
 * `redis` - use external Redis database to lookup password verifiers for users.
 The password format is similar to `basicfile` mode or `htpasswd` encoding except username goes into Redis key name, colon is skipped and the rest goes to value of this key.
 For example, login-password pair `test` / `123456` can be encoded as Redis key `test` with value `$2y$05$zs1EJayCIyYtG.NQVzu9SeNvMP0XYWa42fQv.XNDx33wwbg98SnUq`.
 Example of auth parameter: `-auth 'redis://?url=redis%3A//default%3A123456Y%40redis-14623.c531.europe-west3-1.gce.redns.redis-cloud.com%3A17954/0&key_prefix=auth_'`.
 Parameters:
   * `url` - URL specifying Redis instance to connect to.
 See [ParseURL](https://pkg.go.dev/github.com/redis/go-redis/v9#ParseURL) documentation for the complete specification of Redis URL format.
-  * `key_prefix' - prefix to prepend to each key before lookup.
+  * `key_prefix` - prefix to prepend to each key before lookup.
 Helps isolate keys under common prefix.
 Default is empty string (`""`).
   * `hidden\_domain` - same as in `static provider.
 * `redis-cluster` - same as Redis, but uses Redis Cluster client instead.
   * `url` - URL specifying Redis instance to connect to.
 See [ParseClusterURL](https://pkg.go.dev/github.com/redis/go-redis/v9#ParseClusterURL) documentation for the complete specification of Redis URL format.
-  * `key_prefix' - prefix to prepend to each key before lookup.
+  * `key_prefix` - prefix to prepend to each key before lookup.
 Helps isolate keys under common prefix.
 Default is empty string (`""`).
   * `hidden\_domain` - same as in `static provider.

 ## Scripting